RC2427/bakery-homepage/README.md

 # bakery-homepage
-A Html bootstrap homepage for a bakery made using Bootstrap studio.
+A Html bootstrap homepage for a bakery.
+Made using Bootstrap studio.